The DoD Cyber Scholarship (CySP)

 - Complete the Student Application by downloading, filling out the form using Adobe Reader or Adobe Acrobat, then printing, signing and scanning.

-- Download and complete the Competency Statement, keeping the entire document to a total of three pages, and addressing the six areas described in the document.
+- SUPPLEMENTAL COMPETENCY (OF612 -APPLICATION FOR FEDERAL EMPLOYMENT SUPPLEMENTAL) - download and complete the Competency Statement, keeping the entire document to a total of three pages, and addressing the six areas described in the document.
 Be sure to change the header information to contain your name.
 Save as PDF.

 - Create a 1-page cover letter introducing yourself to the review committee, specifying your eligibility to apply for this scholarship program, your GPA, and your willingness to serve the required federal service if awarded this scholarship.

-- Save all documents as PDF and merge into a single document in the following sequence:
+- Send all documents as zip file in the following sequence:

 - Cover page